- New CBTH Newsletter - August 2019 edition (PDF)

 - Congratulations to the UH IBA Team, who won first place in the Imperial Barrel Award Program (IBA) of the American Association of Petroleum Geologists (AAPG) International Competition on May 18!
 They previously won first place in the Gulf Coast Section competition on March 17.
-Click here for more information.
+Click here for more information on the EAS website, and click here to read a writeup in AAPG Explorer.

 - The CBTH Project hosted a mid-year meeting for sponsors and prospective sponsors on March 22, 2019.
 Sponsoring companies can access the presentations from this meeting by clicking here.